joaogsleite/discord-music-bot/README.md

 * Play videos directly by youtube link
 * Queue system (add, next, clear)
 * Only listen to commands on specific channel
-* Currently playing is displaye on Discord bot status
+* Currently playing is displayed on Discord bot status
 * Loop
 * No queue limit
 * No video duration limit